 Transient drive cycle simulations that fit your product development schedule.

-How Drive Cycle Tool Works
+How Drive Cycle Extension Works

 Get Started with Drive Cycle Simulations

 Replicating real-world drive cycle simulations is complex.
 Our method will help you create a workflow that requires less computational resources and reduces the number of needed inputs – but it is still a new process to learn.
 To help you manage the complexity, we offer hands-on training and personal support.
-Because of the flexible framework of CoTherm and Drive Cycle Tool, we work with you to help you customize the simulation process to your exact starting point and scenarios of interest.
+Because of the flexible framework of CoTherm and Drive Cycle Extension, we work with you to help you customize the simulation process to your exact starting point and scenarios of interest.
 In short, we will be with you every step of the way as you seek to create an intelligent, ROI-generating process.

 Extending the Capabilites of Simulation

 Adopting a transient simulation process will position your organization for future developments in thermal simulation.
-As research continues to evolve simulation techniques for product development, we look forward to extending the capabilities of Drive Cycle simulation.
+As research continues to evolve simulation techniques for product development, we look forward to extending the capabilities of drive cycle simulation.
 Areas of research include topics such as assessing the durability of components, using multi-dimensional samples spaces for steady cases, and combining multiple coupling techniques.
 These enhancements will create a process where more decisions and collaboration can be completed earlier in product development.